centennialarts/cabot/README.md

 Supported in Python Version 3.x

-# Module Dependencies
+# Installation

-pip install irc
+This will install the core cabot application and dependecies.

-pip install requests
+pip install cabot-core

 # Structure